Wrestling: Wrestling Society X

 - Shown Their Work: Compared to other musical guest commentators, rapper Pitbull knows his stuff about wrestling.

 - The Smurfette Principle: Lizzy Valentine, the sole female member of the roster.
 Well, Nic Grimes was female too but the only thing ever said about Nic was that Nic was related to Vic Grimes.
-That "Nic" should be referred to as her wasn't even really stated and would really only be picked up on by people who familiar with her previous "Nikki" gimmick.
+The whole significance of "Nic" would be completely lost on those not already familiar with her previous "Nikki" gimmick.

 - Stuff Blowing Up: For example, the WSX Championship has twice been won via pinfall in an exploding coffin.